Yan-ZJU/Physics-Informed-Learning-Framework-for-Lower-Limb-Kinematic-Prediction-with-Sparse-Sensors-/README.md

-# Physics-Informed-Learning-Framework-for-Lower-Limb-Kinematic-Prediction-with-Sparse-Sensors-
+# Physics-Informed Learning Framework for Lower Limb Kinematic Prediction with Sparse Sensors and its Application in Chronic Stroke
-Partial Code of submission "Physics-Informed Learning Framework for Lower Limb Kinematic Prediction with Sparse Sensors and its Application in Chronic Stroke"
+This repositories conclude partial code about gait cycle segmentation and shank ZUPT of stroke patients in the submission: "Physics-Informed Learning Framework for Lower Limb Kinematic Prediction with Sparse Sensors and its Application in Chronic Stroke" to IEEE Transactions on Neural Systems and Rehabilitation Engineering.